Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Today, several relics in the world claim to be the Spear of Longinus or to contain parts of it.
 None are, however, religiously verified or universally recognized.

 In pop culture entertainment, the spear is also often depicted as a powerful mythological weapon capable of many miracles.
 Given the tip was once stained by the blood of Christ, one can safely say all such depictions are not far-fletched.

 The sword of King Arthur requires little introduction.
-Numerous appearances in pop culture entertainment have also imbued England’s most legendary, and possibly most powerful sword with a vast variety of powers.
+Frequent depictions in pop culture entertainment have also imbued England’s most legendary, and possibly most powerful sword, with a vast variety of powers.

-Within classic Arthurian tales, though, Excalibur is more of a representation of the virtues a king should embrace, rather than a fantastical weapon.
+Within classic Arthurian tales, though, Excalibur is more of a representation of the virtues a king should embrace.
 Like the Kusanagi no Tsurugi, it is also a symbol of rightful and desirable rule.

 Nonetheless, most classic tales still describe the mighty sword as exceptionally powerful in the hands of Arthur.
 In the version told by Geoffrey of Monmouth, Arthur could defeat a whole army by wielding Excalibur.
 In Thomas Malory’s version, the blade could emit a light that blinds enemies too.

 Even the scabbard was believed to be magical.
-Some versions describe it as capable of preventing bleeding of the wearer, thus a formidable guard against death.
+Some versions describe it as capable of preventing bleeding, thus making it a formidable guard against death.

 Fragarach, the magical sword of Nuada the Silver Arm in Irish mythology, is one of the most unusual mythological weapons ever written about.